Wolfgang1208/CITS4401/lecture3/lec3a.md

 # Viewpoints of Requirements

 - interactor viewpoints
+  - people or other systems that interact directly with the system
+  - e.g. ATM customer, the bank's database
 - indirect viewpoints
+  - stakeholders who do not use the system, but influence requirements
+  - e.g. bank management and security people
 - domain viewpoints
+  - constraints of the domain that influence requirements
+  - e.g. standards for interbank communication

 # Putting this into Practice

+- Q: How do we capture all these potentially important properties of requirements?
+- A: Volere snow card prompts the user for relevant information

 <img src="../image/lec3pic1.png">